aquilamacedocosta/aquilamacedocosta.github.io/_posts/2024-08-01-introduction-to-integration-testing.md

 as the primary process.
 This keeps the container alive and ready for further commands, making it an ideal setup for integration testing.

-In this context, the `container_exec` function is crucial for installing the kworkflow binary within the container.
-It ensures that the installation uses the latest version of the project available in the execution environment.
-This approach guarantees that the tests are performed with the most recent updates, including any uncommitted changes.
+In this context, the `container_exec()` function is crucial for installing the kworkflow binary within the container.
+It ensures that the installation uses the latest version of the project available in the current execution environment.
+This approach guarantees that the tests are performed with the current state of the repository, i.e., the kw version we wish to test.

 Here’s how the `container_exec()` function works:

 ```bash
 # Execute a command within a container.